VarunKurri/Cellular-Traffic-Prediction-using-LSTM/README.md

 ## How to run the code

 1. Open the Python file called "lstm-code.py" using PyCharm or Spyder.
-2. All the datasets (test and train) and the Python code should be in the same path/directory.
-3. Required modules for the LSTM code are:
+2. Required modules for the above code are:
     * Keras
     * Tensorflow
     * NumPy
     * Pandas
     * Plotly
     * scikit

-## LSTM
+    * matplotlib
+3. All the datasets(test and train) and the Python code should be in the same path/directory.

 ## Dataset